What Is Revenue Management System (RMS) in Travel: Definition, Meaning, Examples

 What is the difference between RMS and Rate Shopper?

 A Rate Shopper only tells you what your competitors are charging.
-An RMS is to tell you what you should charge based on your own supply and demand, irrespective of what the competitor is doing.
+An Revenue Management System is to tell you what you should charge based on your own supply and demand, irrespective of what the competitor is doing.

 Leave your request